 Simple Thunder God Vine root extracts are known in China since antiquity to have a positive effect on autoimmunity symptoms but have been utilized in medicine practice only externally (applied on skin) because of their toxicity.

-China researched medicinal Thunder God Vine root extracts in the 1970s.
-The goal was to find an extract that would be both efficient and safe.
-Two extracts are discovered.
-They are often refereed to as the T2 and the CEA extracts in the clinical studies.
-China conducts extensive studies with these extracts for a variety of autoimmune conditions during this period.
-An important study includes 2000 Rheumatoid Arthritis patients.
-Sadly there is no translation available at this time.
+China conducts extensive studies with these extracts for a variety of autoimmune conditions during the 1980s.
+An important study includes 2000 Rheumatoid Arthritis patients, sadly there is no translation available at this time.
 I hope to bring it to you some day soon, it’s one of my challenges for 2018.

 The T2 dosage is very specific : 1 to 1,5mg/kg/day.
-A number of brands sell it.
+A number of brands sell it (see below).
 The presentations are all the same: bottles of 50 to 100 tablets of 10mg extract.

 The commercial presentations that I know and have used myself are detailed in the following page: Buy Thunder God Vine.

-4. Medicinal Thunder God Vine root extract is efficient and cheap
+4. An American medicinal Thunder God Vine root extract

 That’s when the pharmaceutical giant Pfizer “partnered” with Phytomedics to help manufacture the extract.
 Today, 15 years later, the extract is never heard of again.
 I will leave it to you to make your personal educated conclusion to the Western short story of medicinal Thunder God Vine.

 You may find this page interesting to read on the subject.
 It’s the Gale Encyclopedia of Alternative Medicine (2005) page about Thunder God Vine.
 It is published on this website page at http://www.encyclopedia.com